RomanShtyk/books/chess/The_Amateurs_Mind.md

 * Don't concentrate on what is wrong with your game.
 Concentrate on what is right with it and insist on making use of those positive imbalances.
 * It's great to be confident, but overconfidence can easily lead to a fatal loss of vigilance.
-* The game is not over until the opponent has re- signed.
+* The game is not over until the opponent has resigned.
 Take pride in finishing the enemy off with gusto and never allow counterplay that might turn the battle around.

-# 333